 In an address on "Personal Reminiscences of Famous English Authors," given before the Women's Club on Feb.
-English Authors," given before the Women's Club on Feb.
 5, Hamlin Garland, author of many books dealing vividly and realistically with the middle and far west, told of intimate and delightful visits in England last summer with Sir James Barrie, Rudyard Kipling, Maurice Hewlett, Bernard Shaw and Joseph Conrad.
-After receiving the Pulitzer prize for "A Daughter of the Middle Border," Mr. Garland and his wife and two daughters spent six months last year in London, near Kensington Gardens.
+After receiving the Bernard Shaw and Joseph Conrad.
+After receiving the Pulitzer prize for "A Daughter of the Middle Border," Mr. Garland and his wife and two daughters spent six months last year in London near Kanaitation Condensity months last year in London, near Kensington Gardens.
 It was a personal, intimate story, charmingly told, relating the facts that Conrad, of sea stories fame, lives far from the water; that Maurice Hewlett has had to give up his fine home, due to war taxes, and now lives most simply; that Kipling's home and gardens are ideal, and that Bernard Shaw writes while walking.
-Sir James Barrie was not only entertained by the Garlands, but also entertained them, as was also true of the other outborn. them, as was also true of the other authors.
+Sir James Barrie was not only entertained by the Garlands, but also entertained them, as was also true of the other authors.

-The new members elected are Mrs. W. G. Godfrey and

-Mrs. Elmer J. Finley.
+The new members elected are Mrs. W. G. Godfrey and Mrs. Elmer J. Finley.

 Mrs. Lawrence F. Abbott reported for the motion picture committee, praising the work of the Motion Picture Commission, at the workshop of which Mrs. Abbott and a number of the members made a visit.
 The club voted to send a protest to the authorities at Albany against the removal of the Motion Picture Commission.

-Mrs. Virgil W. Miller reported for the civic committee that a traffic sign at Greenway North and Assense Avenue and been run over showing the need of the sign.
+Mrs. Virgil W. Miller reported for the civic committee that a traffic sign at Greenway North and Ascan Avenue had been run over, showing the need of the sign.

-had been run over, showing the need of the sign.
 Another will be placed there, and also one at Greenway South and Ascan Avenue.
 An automatic telephone has been placed in the police booth.
-The work of Policeman Boller has been praised by the committee to Commissioner Enright, praised by the committee to Commissioner Enright.
+The work of Policeman Boller has been praised by the committee to Commissioner Enright.

 Mrs. Augustine J. Wilson, chairman of the philanthropic chapter, told of the excellent scholastic record of the club's scholarship boy at Newtown High School.
-Fifty yards of gingham have been purchased, 25 aprons have been made, and bibs are being made for the children of the Jamaica Day Nursery.
+Fifty yards of gingham have been purchased, 25 aprons have been made, and bibs are been pinchased, 25 aprons have the Jamaica Day Nursery.
 Mrs. Wilson asked for the names of any special cases in Queens needing help.

-Mrs. Anna C. Boyd reported a meeting of the Long Island Council of Women's Clubs.
+Mrs. Anna C. Boyd reported a meeting of the Long motion picture actor.
+Mrs. Edward H. Mays proposed a revision of the con-stitution and by-laws.
+These will be voted on at the next meeting.

+Island Council of Women's Clubs.
 The council adopted three resolutions, which were passed by the Women's Club.
-These were: (1) To support the bill to give Congress the power to make child-labor laws; (2) to support legislation to make the Eighteenth Amendment effective, and (3) to oppose the reappearance of Arbuckle as a and (3) to oppose the reappearance of Arbuckle as a and (3) to oppose the motion picture actor.
+These were: (1) To support the bill to give Congress the power to make child-labor laws; (2) to support legislation to make the Eighteenth Amendment effective, and (3) to oppose the reappearance of Arbuckle as a